nativefier/nativefier/API.md

 --bookmarks-menu <string>
 ```

-Path to a JSON file defining a bookmarks menu.
+*[New in 43.1.0]* Path to a JSON file defining a bookmarks menu.
 In addition to containing a list of bookmarks, this file customizes the name of the menu and (optionally) allows assigning keyboard shortcuts to bookmarks.

 This menu is a simple list; folders are not supported.